Cloud Services

 • Pending Approval: This widget displays all orders that are currently pending approval, and allows the user to click through to the approval page for those orders.

-Enterprise Marketplace Functions
+Enterprise Marketplace functions

 The following sections provide detailed information about performing the functions of Enterprise Marketplace: